You can expect to be made to feel at home in a department with a strong and supportive research culture.

 - Helen Yetter-Chappell

-If you would like to come along to a research seminar to find out more about us contact our head of department Dr Neil Sinclair.
+If you would like to come along to a research seminar to find out more about us contact the coordinator Dr Craig French.

 More details about upcoming and past speakers are on our department website.

 Run by postgraduate students this allows you to present your ongoing research in a constructive and supportive atmosphere.